 The Chevrolet Silverado is one of the most popular vehicles in the country and has been for many years.
 Things have changed a lot in recent decades, with pickup trucks becoming more popular, more expensive, and more impressive than ever.
-And as the Chevy Silverado becomes more alluring to buyers, it also becomes a bigger target to potential thievery.
+As the Chevy Silverado 1500 becomes more alluring to buyers, it also becomes a bigger target for potential thievery.
 But how are thieves stealing the Chevy Silverado so quickly?

 Car thieves target the Chevrolet Silverado

 People used to think that only expensive or luxurious cars are the targets of car thieves.
 In recent years, however, more and more thieves are targeting trucks.
 After all, today’s trucks are more expensive than ever and loaded to the brim with technology and amenities.

 As it turns out, some trucks may be easier to steal than others.
 And Chevy Silverado models are being stolen at a rapid rate.

 As reported by USA Today, a study performed by the Highway Loss Data Institute (HLDL) compiled car theft data from the years 2016-2018 to gauge “the frequency of theft” of certain vehicle models.
 And while newer vehicles would assumably be harder to steal than older ones, newer vehicles also produce a bigger payday for thieves.